-10. Stock option plan and subsequent event (shown in whole amounts)
+10. Stock option plan (shown in whole amounts)

 The Company's 2000 Stock Option and Incentive Plan (the "2000 Incentive Plan") provides for awards in the form of incentive stock options, non-qualified stock options, restricted stock awards and other forms of awards to officers, directors, employees and consultants of the Company.
-At September 30, 2015 and December 31, 2014, there were 123,282 and 135,982 share options issued under this plan, respectively.
+At December 31, 2015 and December 31, 2014, there were 123,282 and 135,982 share options issued under this plan, respectively.